 Welcome to my Air Force Journey!
-I am a prior enlisted Second Lieutenant who commissioned while on active duty after 11 years of service.
+I am a prior enlisted Lieutenant who commissioned after 11 years of enlisted service.
 I applied for Officer Training School (OTS) in 2015 and commissioned before the end of the year.
 I have been running this blog since I found out I was selected for OTS, and am passionate about helping people through all stages of their Air Force journey.

 Officer Training School Application

 I started this blog to help future Officer Training School (OTS) applicants put together their application.
 I originally tailored it to the active duty audience, but it has since evolved to include advice for all applicants, active duty and civilians.
 My original intent was to document every step of the application process while expanding on key parts such as the Personal Statement or Letters of Recommendation.
 I now try to outline the entire process and point out large changes or updates to the program.